iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 ## Synopsis

 - `if` and truthiness
-- Everything is an expression / has a value
+- everything is an expression / has a value

 ## Get the project